veebch/hometime/README.md

 cd hometime
 mv secrets_example.py secrets.py
 ```
 Edit secrets.py to gcontain your wifi credentials and (optionally) the url of your Google Calendar schedule.
-The schedule is created by running serverscript.py on a machine with gcalcli on, and a web server (**systemd** will do it).
+The schedule is created by running serverscript.py on a machine with gcalcli on, and a web server (**systemd** will automate the running nicely).

 Check the port of the pico with the port listing command:
 ```